jimbucktoo/huelights/README.md

 *Change the IP address to match your personal network configuration*

-2. In order to access that API, first we must create a authenticated user.
+2. In order to access that API, we must create an authenticated user.
 To create an authenticated user, we should fill the request form API field with:
 ```
 /api
 ```